KCL-BMEIS/OOP/week2A.md

 - any `cpp` file that contains a `main()` function will produce a matching executable of the same name (minus the `.cpp` extension)
-- any `cpp` file that needs to be compiled and linked into other executables needs to have matching header of the same name, and this header needs to be `#include`d in at least one other `cpp` file
+- any `cpp` file that needs to be compiled and linked into other executables needs to have a matching header of the same name, and this header needs to be `#include`d in at least one other `cpp` file